lindell/multi-gitter/README.md

       --author-name string      If set, this fields will be used as the name of the committer -B, --branch string           The name of the branch where changes are committed. (default "multi-gitter-branch") -m, --commit-message string   The commit message.
 Will default to title + body if none is set.
-  -d, --dry-run                 Run without pushing changes or creating pull requests -M, --max-reviewers int       If this value is set, reviewers will be randomized -b, --pr-body string          The body of the commit message.
+  -C, --concurrent int          The maximum number of concurrent runs (default 1) -d, --dry-run                 Run without pushing changes or creating pull requests -M, --max-reviewers int       If this value is set, reviewers will be randomized -b, --pr-body string          The body of the commit message.
 Will default to everything but the first line of the commit message if none is set.